-Cisse's path to Nations Cup glory with Senegal
+Cissé's path to Nations Cup glory with Senegal

 Both Khalilou Fadiga, who was in Cameroon on the Confederation of African Football's technical study group, and El Hadji Diouf - who Cisse allowed to be part of the squad as a mentor for the group - were seen celebrating with him on Sunday, having previously been among his most damning critics.

-"This team has the ability to win an Africa Cup of Nations, but that cannot be achieved if Aliou Cisse remains at the helm of the national team," Diouf said three years ago.
+"This team has the ability to win an Africa Cup of Nations, but that cannot be achieved if Aliou Cissé remains at the helm of the national team," Diouf said three years ago.

-That Cisse was able to see beyond this is testimony to his character.
+That Cissé was able to see beyond this is testimony to his character.

-The criticism not only motivated Cisse but also the players.
+The criticism not only motivated Cissé but also the players.
 "I think this man deserves all the success he gets because he is the most criticised coach I have ever seen in my life, but he never gives up," said forward Sadio Mane after Senegal beat Burkina Faso 3-1 in last Wednesday's semi-final.

 "We would like to win for our country and for him because he deserves it after everything he has been through as a player and now as a coach."

-Not that Cisse is beloved of his players all the time.
+Not that Cissé is beloved of his players all the time.
 They jokingly nicknamed him 'Jammeh" after Yahya Jammeh, the long-serving former president of Senegal's neighbour The Gambia, because of his strict approach.

-Cisse is a no-nonsense disciplinarian, insistent on hard work, good time keeping and a focused approach.
+Cissé is a no-nonsense disciplinarian, insistent on hard work, good time keeping and a focused approach.
 Frivolity is not one of his strong points.

 A 'workmanlike' player forged in the Parisian outskirts

-Cisse was born in Ziguinchor but moved to France aged nine, growing up ironically a stone's throw from the home of Djamel Belmadi, the previous Nations Cup-winning coach with Algeria, in Champigny-sur-Marne, in the southern suburbs of Paris.
+Cissé was born in Ziguinchor but moved to France aged nine, growing up ironically a stone's throw from the home of Djamel Belmadi, the previous Nations Cup-winning coach with Algeria, in Champigny-sur-Marne, in the southern suburbs of Paris.

 He said: "As a child, I used to go to the Parc des Princes to see Safet Susic, Valdo... all these great players.
 My dream was to play for Paris St-Germain.
 A lot of young people from the suburbs dream of joining the youth academy, but I didn't have the opportunity."

-Instead Cisse got his break in Lille in their academy and went onto make his professional debut at Sedan.
+Instead Cissé got his break in Lille in their academy and went onto make his professional debut at Sedan.
 He finally got to join PSG in 1998.
 "I've played alongside great players like Jay-Jay Okocha and Ronaldinho.
 I learnt a lot because I was a young player and I had the chance to play a few games at a big club," he said.

-Former Senegal coach Bruno Metsu brought Cisse into the national team and he skippered the side that shocked World Cup holders France in the opening game of the 2002 tournament.
+Former Senegal coach Bruno Metsu brought Cissé into the national team and he skippered the side that shocked World Cup holders France in the opening game of the 2002 tournament.

 That squad went all the way to the quarter-finals in Japan and South Korea, becoming only the second African country to progress that far.